phetsims/qa/documentation/qa-book.md

 2. Check that the bottom version matches the top and no errors (ex.
 "Can't set id." or "Can't read ...") appeared in the console.
 3. Add ?fuzz to the end of the URL.
 Increase the Migration rate a little to turn on automatic migration.
 Check console for errors.

-* To test with the migration wrapper in master, it is necessary to add the old version as a query parameter(?oldVersion=).
+* To test with the migration wrapper in main, it is necessary to add the old version as a query parameter(?oldVersion=).

 #### Test 10: Examples (Client Requests)